First Foundation team seminar in 2020

 What are Solidarity Bankers?

-A mission to fill!
+A mission to be filled!

 Mission objectives: